sharife/golden-thread/site/content/productions/love-bombs-and-apples.md

 date: 2019-03-12T15:04:10.000Z
 start: 2018-04-19T15:04:10.000Z
 end: 2018-05-06T15:04:10.000Z
-menu:
-  primary:
-    parent: 'season'
 heading: The critically-acclaimed production makes its U.S. debut after two sold-out runs in London
 description: >-
   A Palestinian actor learns there’s more to English girls than pure sex appeal.
 A Pakistani-born terror suspect figures out what’s wrong with his first novel.
 A British youth suspects all is not what it seems with his object of desire.
-A New Yorker asks his girlfriend for a sexual favor at the worst possible time.
-Love, Bombs & Apples is the comic tale of four men, each from different parts of the globe, all experiencing a moment of revelation.
+A New Yorker asks his girlfriend for a sexual favor at the worst possible time. *Love, Bombs & Apples* is the comic tale of four men, each from different parts of the globe, all experiencing a moment of revelation.
 background: /img/hero-apples.jpg
 videos:
   - id: BrbpcnKkp3c